VakteyeVakteye

 Phase 4: Security and Vulnerability Scanning

 While consent testing runs, security scanners work in parallel.
-CVE and misconfiguration checks run against known vulnerability databases.
-Dynamic application security testing covers SQL injection, cross-site scripting, CSRF, and header analysis.
-Fingerprinting detection looks for canvas, WebGL, and AudioContext probes, plus 17 known session replay vendors like Hotjar, FullStory, and Microsoft Clarity.
+CVE and misconfiguration checks run against known vulnerability databases, alongside passive exposure signals for injection classes like SQL injection, cross-site scripting and CSRF, plus header analysis.
+(Active injection probing is part of the authorized security test, an Enterprise add-on — not the standard compliance scan.)
+Fingerprinting detection looks for canvas, WebGL, and AudioContext probes, plus known session replay vendors like Hotjar, FullStory, and Microsoft Clarity.

 Form analysis identifies special category data collection (health, religion, ethnicity) that triggers GDPR Article 9 obligations.
 Data residency checks flag US transfers without supplementary measures post-Schrems II.
-Cloud provider detection identifies AWS, Azure, and GCP infrastructure.
 Accessibility is checked against WCAG 2.1 AA standards.

 Phase 5: Contradiction Detection